Introduction to Statistics

 In the final chapter, you'll be introduced to hypothesis testing and how it can be used to accurately draw conclusions about a population.
 You'll discover correlation and how it can be used to quantify a linear relationship between two variables.
 You'll find out about experimental design techniques such as randomization and blinding.
 You'll also learn about concepts used to minimize the risk of drawing the wrong conclusion about the results of hypothesis tests!Hypothesis testing50 xpSunshine and sleep100 xpThe hypothesis testing workflow100 xpIndependent and dependent variables50 xpExperiments50 xpRecognizing controlled trials100 xpWhy use randomization?50 xpCorrelation50 xpIdentifying correlation between variables50 xpWhat can correlation tell you?50 xpConfounding variables50 xpInterpreting hypothesis test results50 xpSignificance levels vs. p-values100 xpType I and type II errors50 xpCongratulations!50 xp

-George is an Analytics and Data Science Curriculum Manager at DataCamp.
+George is a Curriculum Manager at DataCamp.
 He holds a PGDip in Exercise for Health and BSc (Hons) in Sports Science and has experience in project management across public health, applied research, and not-for-profit sectors.
 George is passionate about sports, tech for good, and all things data science.